benedekrozemberczki/karateclub/docs/source/notes/introduction.rst

 Introduction by Example
 =======================

-In the following we overview the fundamental concepts and features of KarateClub through simple examples.
+We shortly overview the fundamental concepts and features of KarateClub through simple examples.
 These are the following:

 .. contents::
     :local: